EarthObservationSimulator/.github/profile/README.md

 - `orbitpy`

-OrbitPy is a python package which contain set of modules to compute mission-data (orbits, coverage, contacts, eclipses, etc.) of satellites.
+OrbitPy is a python package which contain set of modules to compute mission-data (orbits, coverage, contacts, etc.) of satellites.

 - `eosim-gui`